-The San Francisco Contemporary Music Players (SFCMP) and Eric Dudley, Artistic Director, are pleased to invite applications for our annual SF Search Education Program.
-Composers under 30 in the San Francisco Bay Area and, for the first time, nationwide, are invited to submit a piece for inclusion on our ‘at the CROSSROADS’ series concert at SFJAZZ in May 2019, on a program featuring the music of Julius Eastman and Bay Area composer, improviser, and pianist Myra Melford.
-As part of this education program, three composers will receive a private score reading and feedback session, a public performance on a subscription-series concert, and an archival recording.
-In addition the winning composers will receive a $500 stipend.
-In this year’s search, composers are invited and encouraged to consider the life and legacy of Julius Eastman as inspiration behind the submitted work.
+The San Francisco Contemporary Music Players (SFCMP) and Eric Dudley, Artistic Director, are pleased to invite applications for SF Search for Scores 2020.
+Composers under 30 are invited to submit a piece for inclusion on our ‘at the CROSSROADS’ series concert held in San Francisco in March 2020, on a program featuring the music of Dutch composer Louis Andriessen in celebration of his 80th birthday.
+As part of this program, the winning composer will receive a private score reading and feedback session with SFCMP players and SF Search panelists, a public performance on a subscription-series concert, and an archival recording.
+In addition the winning composers will receive a $1,000 stipend.
+In this year’s search, composers are invited and encouraged to consider the life and legacy of Andriessen as inspiration for the submitted work, especially the multi-media work Life for chamber ensemble and accompanying film.
+Any submissions with a film component will be equally considered for presentation, and the equipment will be available to include that aspect in the performance.

-The selected three composers have the opportunity to participate in a private reading session and panel on Friday May 10, 2019 from 2:15 – 3:45 pm at SFJazz.
-At this session, each composer’s piece will be read by the ensemble, with feedback following from the musicians, Artistic Director Eric Dudley, and Bay Area composer, Michael Gilbertson.
-The winning works will be performed on the evening of Saturday, May 11 at 7:30pm, as part of SFCMP’s Performance Series concert at SFJazz in San Francisco.
-Winning applicants living in the San Francisco Bay Area will be required to attend these events; winners outside of the region are not required, though strongly encouraged to attend.
+The selected composers will have the opportunity to participate in a private reading session and panel on Friday, March 27, 2020 from 4:45-5:30 pm at San Francisco Conservatory of Music.
+At this session, each composer’s piece will be read by the ensemble, with feedback following from the musicians, Artistic Director Eric Dudley, and award-winning composer, Michael Gilbertson.
+The winning work will be performed on Saturday, March 28, as part of SFCMP’s subscription series concerts, at 8pm at The Flight Deck in downtown Oakland, CA.

-Applicants apply by submitting a completed score and parts along with a written narrative about the motivation behind the music and its connection to composer Julius Eastman, if any.
-Above all, the judges for this year’s search are looking for work with a unique contemporary musical voice that represents the adventurous and questioning spirit embodied by a figure like Julius Eastman.
+Applicants apply by submitting a completed score and parts along with a written narrative about the motivation behind the music and its connection to composer Louis Andriessen.
+Above all, the judges for this year’s search are looking for work with a unique contemporary musical voice that represents the adventurous and iconoclastic spirit embodied by a figure like Louis Andriessen.

 - The score must be original.